History of the Institute of Cultural Studies, Obafemi Awolowo University, Ile-Ife.

 The first Director of the former Institute of African Studies, which metamorphosed into the current ICS in 1983, was Michael Crowder.
 He started the annual Ife Festival of the Arts.
 He left in 1971.
 Ulli Beier, the famous Austrian researcher of Yoruba culture, was appointed by Prof. Hezekiah Oluwasanmi, the first Vice Chancellor of the University of Ife, as the Director of the Institute in September 1971.
-One of the achievements of Beier was the transformation of the Ife Festival of the Arts into an annual event.
+One of the achievements of Ulli Beier was the transformation of the Ife Festival of the Arts into an annual event.

 The Director at the inception of ICS in 1983 was Professor Olabiyi Babalola Yai.
 He was succeeded by Professor Bade Ajuwon who served as the Director from 1986 to 1992.
 Other Directors/Acting Directors include: Professor 'Biodun Adediran (1992 to 1996), Professor Oyin Ogunba (1996 to 1999), Dr. Gabriel Olu Akomolafe, (1999 – 2000), Professor Isola Olomola, (2000 – 2004), Dr. Wale Adeniran (2004 – 2008), Prof. Akin Alao (2008 – 2011), Prof. Gbemisola Remi Adeoti (2011 – 2015) and Dr. Jare Oladosu (2015 – 2017).
-The current Director of the Institute is Dr. Félix Ayoh’OMIDIRE.
+The current Director of the Institute is Prof. Félix Ayoh’OMIDIRE.

 Today, the Institute embarks on activities that promote lively exchange of ideas through seminars and conferences and also through its official Journal - IFE: Journal of the Institute of Cultural Studies.
 This annual publication is noted for its high academic standard.

 The Institute’s new building houses the Secretariat, a Seminar Room, an Art Gallery, a Library, a small computer room and a number of staff offices.
-The Institute is close to the University’s ultra-modern Oduduwa Hall, the University Library, the Sports Complex, the Department of Music Complex and the new Mega-Lecture Theatres of the Faculty of Administration.
+The Institute is close to the University’s ultra modern Oduduwa Hall, the University Library, the Sports Complex, the Department of Music Complex and the new Mega-Lecture Theatres of the Faculty of Administration.